Cloudxtreme/ProxyFS/README.markdown

 * Edit config/database.rb for mysql settings (logging).
 * Edit config/mailer.rb for email notifications.
-* Edit mirrors.rb to add mirrors and run as root:
+* To setup the database tables, run from the ProxyFS root directory as root (the database must already exist):

 <pre>
-  $ ruby mirrors.rb
+  $ ruby database.rb
 </pre>

 Then, to mount ProxyFS, run as root: